neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 $$y_{ij} = \left (\sum_{k=1}^{HH} \sum_{l=1}^{WW} w_{kl} x'_{si+k-1,sj+l-1}  \right ) + b \tag {1}$$

-#### Cas particulier: stride=1, pad=0, et pas de biais
+#### Specific case: stride=1, pad=0, and no bias.

 $$y_{ij} = \sum_{k} \sum_{l} w_{kl} \cdot x_{i+k-1,j+l-1}  \tag {1}$$

-### Rétropropagation
+### Backpropagation

-On connait
+We know:

 $dy = \left(\frac{\partial L}{\partial y_{ij}}\right)$

-On cherche $dx$, $d\omega$ et $d\beta$, dérivées partielles respectives de notre fonction de coût dont le gradient a été rétropropagé jusqu'à y.
+We want to compute $dx$, $d\omega$ et $d\beta$, partial derivatives of our cost funcion L. We suppose that the gradient of this function has been backpropagated till y.

-## Cas d'un vecteur d'entrée x à 1 dimension
+## Trivial case: input vector x of 1 dimension

-Pour essayer d'avoir une première intuition du résultat et voir comment les choses se mettent en place, on va se limiter dans un premier temps à un exemple très simple.
+We are looking for an intuition of how it works on an easy setup and later on we will try to generalize.

-### En entrée
+### Input

 $$
 x =